renee-kh4n/CPP-Frame-Extraction/README.md

 .\bootstrap-vcpkg.bat
 .\vcpkg install opencv:x64-windows

-It doesn’t work with the file path “/Renee Khan/” because there is a space Shorten or move to C:/

 .\vcpkg install opencv

 .\vcpkg integrate install

+//It doesn’t work with the file path “/Renee Khan/” because there is a space Shorten or move to C:/

 Errors with <opencv2/opencv>